panlm/partner-lab-taiwan/calm_mssql/calm_mssql.rst

   Connection Port            : 5985
   Timeout (secs)             : 600

-If there were any changes, click **Save** located along the top menu-bar.
+Click **Save** located along the top menu-bar If there were any changes.

 Package Settings
 =============================